julia-rodrigo/julia-rodrigo/README.md

      Deploying the app on Vercel is a huge advantage in Next.js.
      Each time I make new changes, the app is automatically updated!
      This way, I can check my phone to see if my outcome is as desired.
-     It would be fantastic if gaming engines had this feature.

      Back in my internship from last year (2022), I was focusing on:
      How website apps work and how to make connections with the databases.